-Police: Man intentionally plows SUV through Portland church
+Volunteers work to get damaged church ready for Christmas

 - Bald-eagle watching canceled, TSA employees at Sea-Tac Airport working on delayed pay.
 Federal government closure hits Washington

 Burley says he did not immediately know the suspect’s motive.
+Officers arrested the man without incident.

 Records show the man was booked into the Multnomah County jail on suspicion of first-degree criminal mischief.